kabaskill/channel-strip-extension/README.md

 - **Dynamic Compressor**: Professional dynamics processing with threshold, ratio, attack and release controls
 - **Pitch Shifter**: Transpose playing audio by semitones

+## Developer Roadmap

+- Pitch Shifting sounds okay in the range of 1-2 semitones.
+More than that breaks the audio.
+So the next update would be improving the Pitch Shifter to better handle the bigger intervals.
+- More audio modules are always on the table.
+Simplest to implement would be the Delay.
+Currently, adding more audio modules are not the priority though.
+- The signal chain is static.
+Meaning, you can't change the order of the modules at the time of writing this.
+Implementing the ability to put modules or copies of modules to any point on the signal chain would be a next natural step for the development process.

+### Future plans

+- Support for other browsers

 ## Installation - Local only for now

 1. Clone the repository